BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 As you can see on the figure, this chip only has 8 legs, how can we address 4 MBs of data using 8 pins only ?
 In fact, this chip uses a _serial protocol_ (SPI).
-To get a data, one sends the address to be read on a pin, one bit at a time, then the chip sends the data back on another pin, one bit at a time.
+To access data, one sends the address to be read on a pin, one bit at a time, then the chip sends the data back on another pin, one bit at a time.
 If you want to learn more about it, my notes about SPI flash are